 While similar to over-ear headphones in appearance, they fit to your head a little differently.
 Instead of enveloping your ears with a soft cushion, on-ear headphones create a light, breathable seal around your ear.
 Thus, the noise isolation is much less effective than in-ear or over-ear options but in exchange they breath a bit better than over-ears and sound better than in-ears.

 On-ear headphones are also usually more portable than their over-ear brethren, and as such they appeal to travellers and the fitness crowd.
-Taking a walk or a jog around town is also safer, as you can hear traffic go by and be aware of potential hazards.
+Taking a walk or a jog around town is also safer, as you can hear traffic go by and be aware of potential hazards, and some find them more comfortable, too.

 Check out our favorite picks below – you're sure to find something for every budget and style requirement.